-Our top ten customers generated 70% and 78% of our net sales for fiscal years 2020 and fiscal 2019, respectively.
-Two customers accounted for 33% and 18%, and 33% and 24% of our total net sales in the fiscal years ended March 31, 2020 and 2019, respectively.
+Our top ten customers generated 63% and 70% of our net sales for fiscal years 2021 and fiscal 2020, respectively.
+Two customers individually accounted for 19% and 17%, and 33% and 18% of our total net sales in the fiscal years ended March 31, 2021 and 2020, respectively.
 Accordingly, the loss of one or more of those customers or a substantial decrease in such customers' purchases from us could result in a material reduction in our revenues and profitability.